SmartBear/readyapi4j/modules/cucumber/README.md

     And the response type is json
 ```

-Not a huge difference - but as you can see by the comments the Swagger support removes some of the
+Not a huge difference - but as you can see by the comments the OAS/Swagger support removes some of the
-technicalities; read more about Swagger specific steps below!
+technicalities; read more about OAS/Swagger specific steps below!

 Check out the [samples](modules/samples) submodule for more examples.